 Brownie Match is a matching game that has young children using spatulas to flip brownies to find the matching numbers.

-This game is excellent for building memory skills and learning numbers.
+This game is excellent for building memory skills and number recognition.
 My kids love that the pieces look just like brownies!

 This Memory is one of those classic memory games you probably remember from childhood where you flip over all the cards and take turns flipping 2 and trying to find a match.